-Place a piece of parchment paper over the zucchini.
-Cover it with the second 11×17-inch pan and flip the zucchini over.
-The zucchini should now be in the second baking sheet ready to be topped with cheese and Italian seasoning.
+- Place a piece of parchment paper over the zucchini mixture.
+Cover it with the second 11×17-inch pan and flip over the zucchini mixture.
+It should now be on the second baking sheet ready to be topped with cheese and Italian seasoning.

 Cheesy Zucchini Breadsticks

-- 2 large zucchini, grated (about 4 cups) and well-drained
+- 2 large zucchini, grated (about 4 cups), well-drained

-- 1/2 small white or yellow onion, grated and drained of liquid
+- ½ small white or yellow onion, grated, drained of liquid

 - 1 teaspoon kosher salt

-- 1/2 teaspoon parsley finely chopped for garnish
+- ½ teaspoon parsley, finely chopped for garnish (optional)

-- Rinse the zucchini under lukewarm water.
-Trim off one of the ends off the zucchini and shred on a grater.
-(I keep one end on to make sure I don't get too close to my fingers when grating.)
+- Rinse the zucchini under water.
+Trim off one of the ends of the zucchini and shred it on a grater.

-- Remove excess water from zucchini by wrapping it in a clean dish towel and tightly squeezing.
+- Remove excess water from the grated zucchini by wrapping it in a cheesecloth or paper towel and tightly squeezing.
 You want to make sure to get as much moisture out of the zucchini as you can.

 - Add the drained zucchini to a large mixing bowl.

 - To the bowl with the grated zucchini, add the grated and drained onions, garlic, white cheddar cheese, eggs, flour, salt, and pepper.
 Mix well.

-- Use a spatula to spread out the zucchini mixture onto the lined baking sheet.
-It should be an even layered rectangle.
-The layer should be very thin.
-If it gets thicker than 1/2 inch it will take much longer to bake and get crispy.
+- Using a spatula, spread the zucchini mixture out onto the lined baking sheet in an even layer.
+The layer will be very thin (no more than ½-inch thick).
+If it is too thick, it will take longer to bake and get too crispy.

-- Remove the zucchini from the oven and lower the oven temperature to 425°F.
+- Remove from the oven and lower the oven temperature to 425°F.

 - Flip the zucchini breadsticks over.
-To flip the zucchini, use a spatula to loosen up the edges.
-Place another piece of parchment paper over the top of the zucchini, as well as another 11×17-inch pan.
-Using hot pads, hold the edges of the pans tightly together and carefully flip over the zucchini.
-(You could also use a couple of spatulas to flip the zucchini over onto the same baking sheet.)
+To flip, first, use a spatula to loosen up the edges.
+Place another piece of parchment paper over the top of the zucchini mixture and top with another 11×17-inch pan.
+Using hot pads, hold the edges of the pans together tightly and carefully flip over the zucchini.
+(You could also use a couple of spatulas to carefully flip over the breadsticks onto the same baking sheet.)

-- Top the zucchini with a cup of shredded mozzarella cheese, parmesan cheese, and Italian seasoning.
+- Top the breadsticks with shredded mozzarella cheese, parmesan cheese, and Italian seasoning.

-- Bake an additional 8-10 minutes, or until the cheese is melted and the crust is crispy.
+- Bake for an additional 15 minutes, or until the cheese is melted and the crust is crispy.

-- Garnish with fresh parsley and cut the bread into strips.
-Serve warm with a marinara sauce for dipping.
+- Cut the bread into strips and garnish with parsley.
+Serve warm with marinara sauce for dipping.

 Did you make this recipe?